thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_Server_Side_Validations.desc.md

 - From the browser's console?
 - From another program like HTTPie?

 A user can send HTTP requests by whatever means he or she wishes.
-And it's the job of a web developer to ensure that one bad apple doesn't spoil the bunch.
+And it's the job of a web developer to ensure one bad apple doesn't spoil the bunch.

 ### Exercise